-In 2022, Year 8 will study two electives for the year, for 4 periods a fortnight.
+In 2023, Year 8 will study two electives for the year, for four periods per fortnight.

 The electives will be determined by the student's choices.

 What to consider when choosing your electives?

 Now you have nearly finished Year 7 you know what high school is about.
 You also know what subjects you like or dislike.
 Year 8 is a chance to pick two subjects you like or are interested in.